Trade Forex Trading

 Total = $ 850 you have just lost 15% of your account balance

-It's hence better to use less leverage so that to minimize the risks involved.
-The higher the leverage used the greater the risks.
-This is one of the leverage rules not to trade with more than 5:1 leverage.
+It's therefore better to use less leverage so as to cap the risks involved.
+The greater the leverage ratio used the higher the risks.
+This is one of leverage guidelines not to use more than 5:1 leverage ratio.

-In leverage rules: It's always advisable to stay below 10:1 which is still high, most professional money managers use 2:1 meaning they trade only two lots for every $100,000 in their account.
+In money management leverage guidelines: It's always recommended to stay below 10:1 leverage which is still high, most professional money managers use 2:1 meaning they trade only two lots for every $100,000 dollars in their trading account.

 To Learn More about Leverage & Margin - Read the Topics Below: